base-org/web/apps/base-docs/tutorials/docs/5_basename-frames.md

 ## Explore the Frame Selection Panels

-You’ll now see two panels to help you choose and preview frames for your profile:

-- **Left Panel**: This panel contains pre-built frames created by the Base community.
-- **Right Panel**: Here, you can preview how the selected frame will look on your Basenames profile.
+You'll now see two panels to help you choose and preview frames for your profile.
+The left panel contains pre-built frames created by the Base community, while the right panel allows you to preview how the selected frame will look on your Basenames profile.

 ![frame-selector-page](../../assets/images/basenames-tutorial/frames-selector.png)